 Written By Yenn Purkis

-I started out doing autism advocacy in 2005, at thirty years old.
 I was sort of thrust into advocacy by virtue of me writing an autobiography which was somewhat unexpectedly published.

 I remember being terrified at every event I attended, thinking people would ask me tricky questions about autism and show up how inexperienced and ignorant I was.
 It took me many more years to get to a place of confidence.
 Even then it was a difficult road.

 I was terrified of being criticised or trolled for my work.
 I used to read through my blog posts many times, trying to ascertain if there was anything in what I said that people would take offence at.
 I felt terrified of being attacked – caught between those autistic people I viewed as very hardline on one side and those who were ableist and anti-autistic on the other.

 Given all that, it is amazing that I do any advocacy at all!
 In fact, I am a very driven advocate and want to make the world a better place for neurodivergent folks.
 My passion for advocacy has driven me through all those worries and fears to a place where I am happy to share my thoughts and not be afraid of trolls or critics.
 These days I quite enjoy conversations with people who disagree with what I say as it teaches me different views.
 Respectful, robust debate is a big plus to my mind.

 The strong focus on advocacy that I have now, began in 2012 after I met a young autistic man who was very limited by all the negative attitudes people in his life had in relation to his capability.
 When I told this man that I was autistic and had written a book and worked in the public service, he said quite bluntly, ‘That is impossible.
 You are lying.’
 I was so horrified by his poor view of autistic capability that I launched into what has become a very accomplished and rewarding advocacy career.
 We all have a rationale for being advocates and things which drive and motivate us.